Chris Board

-Chris Board (born July 23, 1995) is an American football linebacker for the New England Patriots of the National Football League (NFL).
-He played college football at North Dakota State.
-He won three FCS Division 1 Championships with NDSU.
+Christopher Torvan Board (born July 23, 1995) is an American professional football linebacker for the New York Giants of the National Football League (NFL).
+He played college football for the North Dakota State Bison, and won four FCS Division 1 Championships with NDSU.
+He has previously played in the NFL for the Detroit Lions, Baltimore Ravens, and New England Patriots.

 Professional career

 Baltimore Ravens

 Board signed with the Baltimore Ravens as an undrafted free agent on June 1, 2018.
 He made the Ravens 53-man roster, playing in all 16 games.

 In Week 16 against the New York Giants in 2020, Board recorded his first two career sacks on Daniel Jones during the 27–13 win.

 Board signed a one-year contract extension with the Ravens on March 16, 2021.

 Detroit Lions

 On March 23, 2022, Board signed a one-year contract with the Detroit Lions.

 New England Patriots

-On March 17, 2023, Board signed with the New England Patriots.
+On March 22, 2023, Board signed with the New England Patriots.
+He played in all 17 games exclusively on special teams.
+He was released on March 14, 2024.

+Baltimore Ravens (second stint)

+On March 19, 2024, Board signed a contract to return to the Ravens.

+New York Giants

+On March 12, 2025, the New York Giants signed Board to a two-year, $6 million contract.
+Board was placed on injured reserve on September 16, having suffered a chest injury in New York's Week 2 game against the Dallas Cowboys.